WHEN THE WILL AWAKENS. A new mystery drama

-The idea to stage a play that follows on from the four Mystery Dramas that Rudolf Steiner wrote between 1909 and 1913 is an idea that has potential in the way of renewal for humanity.
+A number of people have had the idea to stage a play that follows on from the four Mystery Dramas that Rudolf Steiner wrote between 1909 and 1913.
 Steiner wished to write a fifth but the First World War prevented him.
 He did leave some indications as to what would be in his Fifth Mystery Drama.

 I first read one of Steiner’s Mystery Dramas when I was 22 years old.
 I was hooked immediately and can remember reading all four of these long plays over four consecutive nights.
 I was an acting student then and had recently completed my Diploma in Drama course at Auckland University under Mervyn Thompson.
 As I read these new plays, I did not understand all that I was reading, but I could recognize that they were like nothing I had ever read before and were linked to the great currents of classical Greek tragedy that had influenced the world so profoundly.
 I felt in these plays that they had a power that held great potential to take drama further.
 Less than a month later I went out of my way, on a hitchhiking tour to Europe through America, to meet Peter Mennaker, a young actor who was beginning to produce the Mystery Dramas in America.
 It was a short meeting, but it left me with a feeling for something that would happen between him and me in the future.
 Unfortunately Peter died some years later at the tender age of 30.